Mona-Klj/Tableau_Dashboard/README.md

 # Tableau_Dashboard
-Tableau Dashboards for different Exploratory Data Analysis Projects
+"Tableau Dashboards for different Exploratory Data Analysis Projects"

 1 - The First Project is Analysing on Airbnb Listings 2016 Dataset in Seattle.
 The Data is avalable in the link bellow: